seydobassam/algovisual/README.md

 ## About

 Algovisual is an algorithms visualization project.
 It can be used to visualize different algorithms such as: **Search algorithm**, **Pathfinding algorithm**, and **Binary tree algorithms**, so you can see how algorithms work and how fast they are and the difference between them.

+The Project was made via Vue3 + Vite.

 **You can visualize algorithms here:** https://seydobassam.github.io/algovisual/

 You are welcome to [report bugs, Features](https://github.com/seydobassam/tree-visualizer/issues) or create pull requests.

 ## Algorithms